sz3/turbopump/README.md

 	* cross-peer sync

-These are some of the things that key-value stores do.
+These are some of the things distributed key-value stores do.